 Thermal Power Plant, Yangon, Myanmar

-SLP Environmental has been awarded the contract to prepare the Environmental and Social Impact Assessment (ESIA) for an innovative 300MW thermal power plant being developed in Yangon Region, Myanmar.
+SLP Environmental consultants completed a contract to prepare the Environmental and Social Impact Assessment (ESIA) for an innovative 300MW thermal power plant being developed in Yangon Region, Myanmar.
 The ESIA study for the Project is being prepared in accordance with national legal requirements and cognisant of Good International Industry Practice (GIIP).
 Study benchmarks include:

 · The Environmental Impact Assessment Procedure, Ministry of Environmental Conservation and Forestry, Notification No. 616 / 2015 (29 December 2015);